personal finance | march 20, 2025

 Key Insights

-• The start of a new year is a good time to revisit your financial strategy and goals.
+• Now may be a good time to revisit your financial strategy and goals.

 • Developing a financial framework can help keep your finances on track.